 The Solid Waste and Recycling Fund is used to manage revenues and expenditures directly related to the Township's Solid Waste and Recycling program.
 Chapter 148 of the Upper Uwchlan Township Code requires all residential property owners in the Township to dispose of recyclable materials and waste using the municipally contracted hauler.
 Chapter 148 also requires all commercial establishments to dispose of waste and recyclables in compliance with the code.
-Upper Uwchlan Township provides residential solid waste and recycling services to approximately 3,600 residential households using a "Toter" system.
+Upper Uwchlan Township provides residential solid waste and recycling services to approximately 3,725 residential households using a "Toter" system.
 Each household has been issued one solid waste and one recycling container (or "Toter") 64 or 96 gallons in capacity.
 Chapter 148 limits residential solid waste collection to no more than 96 gallons/week.
 Curbside recycling collected is unlimited.
 One bulk pick-up per month is provided.
 The Township's program also includes 36 leaf and yard waste collection dates throughout the year and a permanent yard waste dumpster for residential use located adjacent to the Public Works garage.
 Materials accepted on yard waste collection days include yard debris, leaves, grass clippings, tree branches, Christmas trees, etc.

-Contracted haulers continued to collect waste in the Township in 2022.
+Contracted haulers continued to collect waste in the Township in 2023.
 Recyclables are collected by A.J.
-Blosenski, which was sold to Waste Connections in August 2022.
+Blosenski, who was sold to Waste Connections in August 2022.
 Solid waste and yard waste are collected by Waste Management, which has merged with Advanced Disposal, the name under which the contract was originally signed.
+This is the 5th year of the contract which is set to expire on July 31, 2024.
+Costs for Solid Waste and Recycling disposal are expected to increase significantly in the next contract.